 5. Why God, WHY, Do You Have Two Sidebars?

 If you’re sensing a theme here, you would be right.
 Clutter is a huge no-no. And I’m of the opinion that just one sidebar can be cluttertastic.
 I get it, sidebars can be useful.
 Go ahead and have one.
+If you must.
 But why the fuck do you need two?
 All you’re going to do is burn out your visitors’ retinas.
 And then how will they know where your ‘Add to basket’ button is?
 HMM?

 6. Corny Stock Photos

-I’d rather not have any images on my site at all than another posed fucking photo (wait, no… not a ‘posed fucking photo’.
-Jesus.) of a ‘business’ woman in a suit and heels.
+I’d rather not have any images on my site at all than another posed fucking photo (wait, no… not a ‘posed fucking photo’) of a ‘business’ woman in a suit and heels.
 I mean, how does that even represent my business and me?
 Fuck, I’m wearing yoga pants with holes in the crotch right now.
 NOT LIKE THAT.
 Let’s just forget this whole paragraph ever happened.

 7. Useless Random Shit